FodorLab/Pubilc_Built_Environment_Microbiome_Data/README.md

  * links to external urls, [like this](https://ivoryc.github.io/Pubilc_Built_Environment_Microbiome_Data/).
  * text formating such as [block quotes](https://bookdown.org/yihui/rmarkdown/tufte-quotes.html), _italics_, and **bold face**.

+You will need to render the html (knit the markdown) locally and include the html file changes as part of your edits.  **Do not** manually edit the html files.
+The Rmd file is the appropriate place to make edits, then use knit to make the html file reflect those changes.

 ### Attribution and Citation